A theory on the way scientific discoveries happen and migrate out into the world.

 After graduating from Colorado State University, with a CS major and Economics minor, he worked on desktop publishing software at Quark in Denver, CO.
 He then co-founded the consulting company WindBourne and eventually became its President.

-After the dot-com bust he joined Microsoft, where he mostly worked on real-time communication products, and he was promoted to manager after one year.
-He worked on cutting edge products, as well as Office, Windows, in the developer division, and in MSN.
+As the dot-com bubble was bursting he joined Microsoft, where he mostly worked on real-time communication products, and he was promoted to manager after one year.
+He worked on cutting edge products, Office, Windows, in the developer division, and in MSN.
 Andrew was the lead developer for Windows Live Messenger.

 He left Microsoft to co-found his second startup, TalentSpring, a recruiting company based on graph theory, where he learned many of the hard startup lessons.